 Confessions of a Shopaholic

 From the title alone, you know this film is going to feature high amounts of fashion.
-This 2009 film, based off a book by Sophie Kinsella, is about journalist Rebecca Bloomwood (played by Isla Fisher), who's so addicted to shopping that she ends up drowning in debt.
+This 2009 film, based on the book by Sophie Kinsella, is about journalist Rebecca Bloomwood (played by Isla Fisher), who's so addicted to shopping that she ends up drowning in debt.
 While trying to get her foot in the door at fashion magazines, Rebecca accepts a job at a financial publication as its advice columnist, and her writing turns into an instant hit.
 Meanwhile, Rebecca still has a mountain of bills to pay off—how will she do it?

 Coco Before Chanel

 This biographical drama focuses on the early life of French designer Coco Chanel, from her relationship with English businessman Arthur Capel to how she first launched her career as an exquisite hat maker.
-The designer reportedly closely guarded her private life (opens in new tab) from the press, and this movie attempts to reveal parts that not many know.
+The designer reportedly closely guarded her private life from the press, and this movie attempts to reveal parts that not many know of.
 Coco Before Chanel was nominated for four BAFTA Awards and the Academy Award for Best Costume Design, so you know the fashion here will take your breath away.

 Dior and I

 When you want to take a break from rom-coms, transport yourself into the atelier of Dior with the documentary Dior and I, which takes viewers behind-the-scenes to reveal what goes on inside the acclaimed fashion house.
-You get to see Raf Simons’ first haute couture collection as the house's (then) artistic director, in addition to all the hardworking seamstresses and collaborators you don't hear enough about.
+You get to see Raf Simons’ first haute couture collection as the house's then artistic director, in addition to all the hardworking seamstresses and collaborators you don't hear enough about.
 Consider this documentary a mini history lesson.

 The True Cost

 Eco-conscious viewers interested in exploring fashion through the lens of sustainability will appreciate The True Cost.
 The documentary explores topics like who really makes our clothes and what environmental price is paid for that garment to end up in our closets.
 There are interviews featuring designer Stella McCartney, Italian film producer Livia Firth, and Indian activist Vandana Shiva.
-The movie might make you feel uncomfortable—even guilty—about shopping...and that's a good thing.
+The movie might make you feel uncomfortable—even guilty—about shopping...and maybe that's a good thing?

 Katie Attardo is the Accessories Editor at Marie Claire, covering all things fashion and jewelry-related.